lhstrh/action-repo-semver/README.md

 Note that the `tag` output is "as-is", including any prefix the semver might have.
 All other outputs, including `current` and `next-*` are not prefixed _even if the tag has one_.

 ## Inputs

 ### `repo`
+If specified, this repository is checked out by the action.
+By default, no checkout occurs.

 ### `path`
+Location to find the repository checkout.
+By default, this is `$github.workspace`.

 ### `build`
+If specified, the `next-build` output will be generated featuring this string.
+If not specified, the `next-build` output will remain empty.

 ### `planned`
+If the given string is a valid semver greater than the `current` output, the `valid-planned` output evaluates to `true`.

 ### `post-planned`
+If the given string is a valid semver greater than the `planned` input, the `valid-post-planned` output evaluates to `true`.

 ## Outputs
 ### `tag`